jeffthemaximum/xshovel/README.md

 The easier option is to just SSH into our remote machine by typing `ssh experiment@45.55.74.10`, password is `experiment`.

 There, just `cd xshovel` and run `python scrapers/scraper/science-direct`.

+You can also attach to an existing tmux session using `tmux attach`, and then `control + a` + # to get to your window.